spuxx1701/dotnet-text-rpg/docs/03_conditions.md

 ## `if`, `else if` and `else`

-- Allows to execute pieces of code based on conditions
+- Allows to execute pieces of code based on conditions (type `bool`)

 ```csharp
 int number = 10;